CorsairCoalition/corsaircoalition.github.io/docs/2-setup.md

 <details><summary>Non-Docker Option</summary>
 <p>

-Running these components without Docker requires running each service individually using their individual instructions.
-This is typically a one-line command but requires [NodeJS](https://nodejs.org/en) installed in your environment.
-Once you ensure that you are running the latest version of `node` and `npm`, open separate terminals for each process and run the services individually.
+Running these components without Docker requires executing each service individually using its individual instructions.
+This is typically a simple one-line command but requires [NodeJS](https://nodejs.org/en) installed in your environment.
+Launch separate terminals for each process and run the services starting with your instance of Redis.
+Use the same configuration file for all components to enable them to communicate using Redis.

+Ensure that you are running the latest version of `node` and `npm`.
 We developed and tested all components with NodeJS version 20.

 Warning: Do not install NodeJS directly from Ubuntu repositories, since they often tend to be out of date.
 Use the [NodeSource](https://github.com/nodesource/distributions) as instructed in the NodeJS official guide.
 </p></details>